-Angiotensinogen (also known as serpin peptidase inhibitor, clade A, member 8; Serpin A8, Ang, Ang II, PAT, and ANRT) is a protein implicated in controlling blood pressure.
-It is an essential component of the renin-angiotensin system (RAS).
-In response to lowered blood pressure, the enzyme renin cleaves angiotensinogen to produce angiotensin-I. Angiotensin-I is further cleaved by angiotensin-converting enzyme (ACE) to yield the physiologically active peptide angiotensin-II.
-Angiotensin II is also implicated in regulation of insulin-like growth factor 1 (IGF-1) expression.
-Urinary excretion of angiotensinogen in a rat model of hypertension was shown to be a marker of intrarenal RAS activity.
+Angiotensinogen (also known as serpin peptidase inhibitor, clade A, member 8; Serpin A8, Ang, Ang II, PAT, and ANRT) is a 452-amino acid hormone precursor produced by the liver and is implicated in blood pressure control.
+Urinary excretion of angiotensinogen in a rat hypertension model indicates that this protein is involved in the intrarenal renin-angiotensin system (RAS).
+In response to lowered blood pressure, the enzyme renin cleaves angiotensinogen to produce angiotensin-I, which is further cleaved by angiotensin-converting enzyme (ACE) to yield the physiologically active peptide angiotensin-II.
+Angiotensin-II stimulates aldosterone release, promoting sodium retention in the kidney and an increase in blood pressure.
+Angiotensin II is also implicated in the regulation of insulin-like growth factor 1 (IGF-1) expression.

-These products are affinity-purified antibodies that recognize either mouse/rat or human angiotensinogen protein.
+These affinity-purified antibodies recognize either mouse/rat or human angiotensinogen protein.
 The antibodies can be used for Western blot (WB) detection or immunohistochemical (IHC) detection of angiotensinogen protein.